dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-15-introduction.md

     > az group list --output table
     > ```

-1. Configure the Azure CLI to use default arguments.
+1. Configure the Azure CLI to use default arguments and confirm.

     ```shell
     az configure --defaults group=$rg location=$location
+    az configure --list-defaults --output table
     ```
-    From here on, subsequent commands can omit arguments for resource group and location.
+    The configured defaults should include values for _group_ and _location_.
+From here on, subsequent <code>az</code> commands will omit arguments for <code>--resource-group</code> and <code>--location</code>.
-    > To list all defaults in configure
-    > ```
-    > az configure --list-defaults --output table
-    > ```

 ## **Creation**